 |Monthly Tech-Tip |

 This is an admirable first effort by a budding artist.
 They used a built-in cone 6 program on an electronic controller equipped electric kiln.
-But it is over fired.
+But it is overfired.
 How do we know that?
 To the right are fired test bars of this clay, they go from cone 4 (top) to cone 8 (bottom).
-The data sheet of this clay says do not fire over cone 6.
+The data sheet of this clay warns not to fire over cone 6.
 Why?
 Notice the cone 7 bar has turned to a solid grey and started blistering and the cone 8 one is blistering much more.
 That cone 8 bar is the same color as the figurine (although the colors do not match on the photo).
-The solution: Put a large cone 6 in the kiln and program the schedule manually so you can compensate the top temperature with what the cone tells you.
+The solution: Calibrate the kiln sitter by using a self-supporting cone.

 I document programs in my account at insight-live.com, then print them out and enter them into the controller.
 This controller can hold six, it calls them Users.
 The one I last edited is the one that runs when I press "Start".
 When I press the "Enter Program" button it asks which User: I key in "2" (for my cone 6 lab tests).
 It asks how many segments: I press Enter to accept the 3 (remember, I am editing the program).
 After that it asks questions about each step (rows 2, 3, 4): the Ramp "rA" (degrees F/hr), the Temperature to go to (°F) to and the Hold time in minutes (HLdx).
 In this program I am heating at 300F/hr to 240F and holding 60 minutes, then 400/hr to 2095 and holding zero minutes, then at 108/hr to 2195 and holding 10 minutes.
 The last step is to set a temperature where an alarm should start sounding (I set 9999 so it will never sound).
 When complete it reads "Idle".
 Then I press the "Start" button to begin.
 If I want to change it I press the "Stop" button.
 Those ten other buttons?
 Don't use them, automatic firing is not accurate.
 One more thing: If it is not responding to "Enter Program" press the Stop button first.